-Holy Rosary Catholic School_is legally required to comply with the Child Abuse and Neglect Reporting Act.
+St. Vincent Ferrer School is legally required to comply with the Child Abuse and Neglect Reporting Act.
 Those employees of the school who are designated "mandated reporters" by law are responsible to report suspected occurrences of child abuse or neglect to the proper authorities (Child Protective Services, police department, sheriff department, etc.).
 Although such reports are typically confidential, if a parent/guardian discovers the identity of a school employee who made a report of child abuse, the parent/guardian may not retaliate against the employee in any way for making the report.